bmourad01/eoc/README.md

 # Target Machine

-First of all, the compiler targets AMD64 (otherwise known as x86-64 to mindless plebians) and follows the System V ABI.
+First of all, the compiler targets AMD64 (otherwise known as x86-64 to mindless plebians) and follows the System V ABI for the most part (floating-point numbers are handled in a non-standard way).

 Given this, the output assembly programs should work fine on a corresponding Linux system.
 BSD and macOS systems have not been tested, so your mileage may vary.
 Windows is a non-starter since it follows a non-standard ABI.